 Bird diversity, measured through annual surveying, can be an excellent indicator of the health and quality of your property’s habitat.
 Plateau’s Seasonal Bird Surveys let you accompany a Plateau biologist on a deep look at your property’s avian community and improve your knowledge of the resident species on your land.
 Includes detailed reports listing all species and numbers observed, and brief habitat and location descriptions for each station.

 Annual surveying of this highly popular game bird is a critical component of management monitoring the abundance and location of quail on your property.

 Deer population surveying is a crucial aspect of management on larger properties and is a qualifying activity in the wildlife management program.
 Our Spotlight Survey is designed for landowners interested in actively managing their deer populations for habitat improvement or hunting.

-To monitor and manage your property’s white-tailed deer herd, properly conducted surveys and population estimates are a necessity.
+Game cameras are an excellent tool for monitoring your deer herd or more secretive and nocturnal wildlife.
 With this service, a Plateau professional will establish two or more baited infrared game camera stations for 10-14 days, and provide a detailed analysis of the captured pictures.

 Learn the actual impact deer have on the existing vegetation on your property.
 Includes a professional tour and harvesting/stocking recommendations.

 Ideal for properties over 1,000 acres, Plateau Distance Sampling Surveys provide a detailed summary of animal distribution with estimates of density, sex ratio and if done in the late summer, fawn production for the year.